weapons-and-armor

 Design Features: Engineering for Efficiency

-Every detail served a purpose:
+Every detail of the gladius served a tactical purpose:

-- Weight: 0.7–1.2 kg, balanced for quick recovery after thrusts.
+- Weight: 0.7–1.2 kg, balanced for quick recovery after each thrust.
+A legionary could deliver dozens of thrusts per minute without exhausting his arm.

 Scabbard and Carry System